Quick start

 Block styles

-IceCubo theme adds some predefined block styles.
+The IceCubo theme adds some predefined block styles.
 These styles are applied from the block settings.
-With one click you can apply these styles for the following blocks:
+With one click, you can apply these styles to the following blocks:

 - Button